Columbia ISA

 Cable Modems from Cable TV providers

-Besides the telephone company wires, many homes have the coaxial cable from their cable TV provider connecting them to the "headend" or cable company telecommunications facilities.
-This link into the home offers an alternative and one that has the potential to be faster.
-The coaxial cable has greater capacity than the phone company wires.
+Many homes have the coaxial cable from their cable TV/Internet service provider connecting them to the "headend" or cable company telecommunications facilities.
+The coaxial cable has greater capacity than the old phone company wires used for DSL.

 How It Works